Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Heavy flavor production in the primary interactions

-Concerning heavy flavor, we use the general notation of $Q$ for quarks and $\bar{Q}$ for antiquarks.
-A heavy flavor may be produced in different ways, as shown in Fig.~\ref{charm-3-1}.
+Concerning heavy flavour, we use the general notation of $Q$ for quarks and $\bar{Q}$ for antiquarks.
+Heavy flavor may be produced in different ways, as shown in Fig. \ref{charm-3-1}.

-Starting from a gluon, a $Q\bar{Q}$ pair may be produced in the space-like cascade, as shown in Fig. \ref{charm-3-1}(a), provided the virtuality is large enough.
+Starting from a gluon, a $Q-\bar{Q}$ pair may be produced in the space-like cascade, as shown in Fig. \ref{charm-3-1}(a), provided the virtuality is large enough.
 The number of allowed flavors is considered to be depending on the virtuality (variable flavor number scheme).
-It is also possible to create a $Q\bar{Q}$ pair in the Born process, via $g+g\to Q+\bar{Q}$ or $q+\bar{q}\to Q+\bar{Q}$ (for light flavor quarks $q$), as shown in Fig. \ref{charm-3-1}(b), and finally a $Q\bar{Q}$ pair may be produced in the time-like cascade, via $g\to Q+\bar{Q}$, as shown in Fig. \ref{charm-3-1}(c) after the hard process.
+It is also possible to create a $Q-\bar{Q}$ in the Born process, via $g+g\to Q+\bar{Q}$ or $q+\bar{q}\to Q+\bar{Q}$ (for light flavor quarks $q$), as shown in Fig. \ref{charm-3-1}(b), and finally $Q-\bar{Q}$ may be produced in the time-like cascade, via $g\to Q+\bar{Q}$, as shown in Fig. \ref{charm-3-1}(c).

-Once the parton emissions are determined, one considers the corresponding Feynman diagram, and constructs a color flow picture, which defines chains of partons by following the color flow, as shown in Fig. \ref{charm-4-1-1}.
-These chains of partons are then mapped (in a unique fashion) to kinky strings, where each part corresponds to a kink.
+Once the parton emissions are done, one considers the corresponding Feynman diagram, and constructs a color flow picture, which defines chains of partons by following the color flow, as shown in Fig. \ref{charm-4-1-1}.
+These chains of partons are then mapped (in a unique fashion) to kinky strings, where each parton corresponds to a kink.

-For more details see \cite{Werner:2023fne}.
-The general mapping procedure (chains of partons to kinky strings), as well as the string decay procedures into ``string segments'' (which finally correspond to hadrons), are described in detail in \cite{Drescher:2000ha}.
+For more details see \cite{werner:2023-epos4-heavy}.
+The general mapping procedure (chains of partons to kinky strings) as well as the string decay procedures into ``string segments'' (which finally correspond to hadrons) are described in detail in \cite{Drescher:2000ha}.
 Now we use the term ``prehadrons'' for the string segments, not knowing yet if they eventually become hadrons.